vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/open-project2.png)

-5. Compare number of maneuvers
+5. Compare the number of maneuvers

    Delete any filter that's active.
 Next, add two new filters.
 Create a filter on `B_NAME` (team) to include France and Great Britain and `BDE_LEG_NUM_UNK` (Leg) to be 3.
-Then change the zoom on the map so that you can see the full leg.
+Then, if needed, change the zoom on the map, so you can see the full leg.

    ![pic2](images/investigate-man.png)